jeremylsmith/ByeByeCR/README.md

+# byebyelf

-ByeByeLF takes text files with hard returns and 'repairs' them by removing hard returns.
+ByeByeLF (Line Feeds) takes text files with hard returns and 'repairs' them by removing hard returns.

 For instance: this file: